 - Increasing the amount of original content on a site.

-excessive use of keywords, exclamation marks or off topic terms.
+- Using a reasonably-sized, accurate description meta tag without excessive use of keywords, exclamation marks or off topic terms.

 - Participating in a web ring with other web sites as long as the other websites are independent, share the same topic, and are of comparable quality.